niroshamozhin-star/AzureInventoryPlatform/README.md

-An ASP.NET Core 8 MVC application for tracking products, warehouses, and stock levels — built as a hands-on learning project covering the **AZ-204: Developing Solutions for Microsoft Azure** exam objectives.
+An ASP.NET Core 8 MVC application for tracking products, warehouses, and stock levels — built as a hands-on learning project covering the **AZ-204: Developing Solutions for Microsoft Azure** topics.
 Rather than a collection of disconnected demos, it's one real application that grows a new Azure integration every phase, so each service is learned in the context of an actual feature it supports.